aventine-hub/aventine-hub/README.md

 Hello there, my name is **Chris Long** and I am a creative and result-oriented full-stack web developer with a passion for learning.

 I’m currently working with *React* :atom: and *Python* :snake:.
-I’m currently deep diving back into *responsive CSS* and *semantic HTML*. 🌱
+I’m also currently deep diving back into *Javascript*. 🌱

 📫📫 Contact me on [LI](https://www.linkedin.com/in/chrisallenlong/).